LaPolice/LP-RF-Tools/addImagesToCurrentFont/README.md

 </table>

-The images are imported on a layer named "imported_images"
+The images are imported on a layer named "imported_images".